 Like the other cameras in the Alpha 7 line, the A7R II has retro SLR-like design.
 However, Sony has taken on-board some of the criticisms made of the original A7 and A7R and made the same handling tweaks to the A7R II as it did to the A7 II.
 Consequently, the front grip is more pronounced, making it more comfortable and secure in use.
 The shutter release button is also moved forward onto the top of the grip, and beneath it there’s a conveniently placed recessed dial for adjusting settings.
 This has created space for a second customisable button on the camera’s top-plate.

-The A7R II has a magnesium alloy construction and is weather-sealed.
-Most of the camera feels very solid, with a pleasant density, but the front grip creaks when it’s held tightly.
+The A7R II has a magnesium alloy construction and the camera feels very solid, with a pleasant density.
+Our early test sample had a front grip which creaked when held tightly, but later 2020 versions we've tried feel solid as a rock.

 One of the great things about the A7R II is that it’s highly customisable.
 The control wheel on the back of the camera, for example, can be set to adjust one of six features – I found it useful for adjusting sensitivity quickly – and any of 62 functions can be assigned for access via four Custom buttons.